 Add To File: Every time the program runs, new rows of data will be added to the bottom of the spreadsheet.

 Replace File: Every time the program runs, the file will be wiped clean before it is written.

 The Google Sheets module allows you to ignore duplicates.
-If the same data already exists as a row in the spreadsheet, it will not be written to the file again.
+If the same data already exists anywhere within the selected column(s) of the spreadsheet, the new row will not be written to the file.

 If the entire row is equal to another entire row in the spreadsheet, it will not write the row again.

 If the selected column already contains the value about to be written to that row, the row will not be written.

 You need to assign values to columns by pressing the + button under "Add Your Variables."

 The values of these variables will be written to your Google Sheets spreadsheet when your program runs.